sayedulsayem/wp-plugin-vue/README.md

 ## ⛑ Some Instructions/ Features
 - For activating auto reloading with the browser with **Browsersync** you have to create a `config.json` from the `config.json.example` file and replace `proxyURL` with your app settings page URL
 - It supports JavaScript string translation.
 Many people struggle to make translatable vue component strings.
-It supports that but you have to generate `.pot` file `WP-CLI`.
+It supports that but you have to generate `.pot` file by `WP-CLI`.
 Just install [WP-CLI](https://make.wordpress.org/cli/handbook/guides/installing/) and run `npm run wp-cli-pot`

 ## 🎁 Preview